ArtResearch/indexing-api/README.md

 ### Enviroment

 Copy .env.template to .env file and add the names of the cores for each main entity as they are set up in your SOLR database.
-Furthermore you need to set up the [Configuration file](#configuration-file).
+Furthermore you need to set up the [Configuration files](#configuration-files).

 Build with :